Hanaka15/Analyser/ws-testcase-oblig1-gr9.md

 - small snippet / instructions (if you automated checks)

 ## 10) Assumptions & notes
 - Both versions were tested on the same browser, computer, and network.
+(Ryzen 3900x, 32GB Ram)
 - Cache was cleared before each test.
 - Number of requests and total download size are used as indicators of energy use.
 - Measurements were taken with Chrome DevTools and Lighthouse.